glenzlaoshi/AP-Physics-Simulations/ap-physics-c-em/unit-4-magnetic-fields/4-1-field-from-current-loop.md

 title: "4.1 - Field from a Current Loop"
 layout: default
 ---
-# Information: Magnetic Field from a Current Loop

 ## 1. Introduction to the Unit: Sources of Magnetic Fields